 - Make your choice of Bravais lattice, then click <Accept>.
 This will open the second Refine Window. - Use all defaults and click on <Refine> to run a least squares optimization of the unit cell against the diffraction spot positions (constrained to the chosen Bravais lattice).
-Select more or less reflections as desired and repeat, then click <Accept>. - Proceed to <Refine>, click <Refine>, then <Accept>. - This finishes the Unit Cell Determination.
+Select more or less reflections as desired and repeat, then click <Accept>. - Proceed to <Refine>, click <Refine>, then <Accept>. - Make a note of the Expected Resolution vs Exposure Time.